Traditional architectures versus Reactive Microservices

-In contrast, with asynchronous messaging, the requestor simply sends a message and continues with its business.
+In contrast, with asynchronous messaging, the requester simply sends a message and continues with its business.
 Since microservices depend on the health of their host and network connections, asynchronous messaging offers an obvious advantage.
 The illustration below illustrates how processing requests asynchronously can speed up execution.

 If the message is important, you need some way of persisting it to make sure it will be dealt with at some point in time.
 An event-driven architecture offers several ways of handling this.
-For example, in a microservices system, you could use a message broker with delivery guarantees, or write such messages to a database or log.
+For example, in a Reactive Microservices system, you could use a message broker with delivery guarantees, or write such messages to a database or log.
 If a reply is required, the sender could just wait for an acknowledgement that the request was received and continue its work, expecting the answer to the question later.

-When designing a reactive microservice system, you want to choose the best messaging pattern for the purpose.
+When designing a Reactive Microservice system, you want to choose the best messaging pattern for the purpose.
 To analyze message needs, it is helpful to categorize the contents as queries, commands, or facts:

 Queries often require a response in timely fashion.
 For example, Fred uses an ATM to find the balance on his checking account.
 He expects a response and if he doesn’t receive one, he wants to know why.
 Synchronous messaging meets this objective.

-Commands are requests for another service to do something, where the requestor usually needs an answer or an acknowledgement.
+Commands are requests for another service to do something, where the requester usually needs an answer or an acknowledgement.
 For example, Fred initiates an ATM withdrawal of one hundred dollars from his checking account.
 He wants his money now, and if it isn’t forthcoming, he again wants to know why.
-A slightly different case might be when Fred changes his PIN number online, he needs to know whether it succeeded.
+A slightly different case might be when Fred changes his PIN online, he needs to know whether it succeeded.
 Both of these use cases also motivate some type of synchronous communication.